Using an Anamorphic Lens for Portrait Photography

 From smartphones to big cameras — Moment further elevates their product lines to be bigger and better every year.

-Moment launched the1.33x Anamorphic Lens Adapter, their most ambitious project yet.
+Moment launched the 1.33x Anamorphic Lens Adapter, their most ambitious project yet.
 It's a cinema-grade 1.33x adapter that turns your new or vintage camera lens into a classic anamorphic style — all for a fraction of the cost.
-The quality is unmatched, it's easier to use than anything else on the market, and it's compatible with virtually every lens.
+The quality is unmatched, easier to use than anything else on the market, and compatible with virtually every lens.

 They initiated this campaign targeting filmmakers to better their craft with accessible and affordable cinematography tools, yet I was determined to prove that photographers could use it just as much.

-As a portrait photographer, I am always eager to explore innovative techniques to employ within my work.
+As a portrait photographer, I am always eager to explore innovative techniques for my work.
 Using an anamorphic adapter offers an abundance of visual stimulation that I have never dared to explore.

-Below are initial impressions, a peak behind the creative process, and commentary on the overall experience.
-Check outmy YouTube video linked above for a more in-depth visual report.
+Below are initial impressions, a peek behind the creative process, and commentary on the overall experience.
+For a more in-depth visual report, check out my YouTube video.

 An image without an alt, whoops